Turtle Protection Jobs

 The periods for which Coordinators and FAs are needed are as follows

-We need FAs from mid February until end September 2014.
-You can apply for the whole seven months (to be reconfirmed on either side after the first two months) or from February to June, or from June to end- September.
+We need FAs from mid February until end of July 2015.
+You can apply for the whole period (to be reconfirmed on either side after the first two months).
 Preference will be given to those applying for the whole season.

-For the Biologist/ Coordinator and the Logistic/Coordinator positions please send C.V including the name, telephone number and e-mail address of two people who may recommend you and a covering letter.
+For the Biologist/ Coordinators positions please send C.V including the name, telephone number and e-mail address of two people who may recommend you and a covering letter.

 To apply for a Field Assistant position, please send C.V including the name, telephone number and e-mail address of two people who may recommend you and a covering letter to Carlos Fernandez